hellogreg/pstv/pstv.md

 The interstitial LiveArea screens (the screens where you have to click to start an app after you've already clicked to start the app) are another relic of a touch-based interface.
 They work well for tapping and swiping, but don't suit controllers.

-Instead, when an app is selected on the homescreen, use the controller buttons (e.g., X to start game, triangle to bring up a submenu of options, etc.) to replace the LiveArea functions.
-Also, use animated icons to signify suspended games and apps, like the PS4 does.
+Instead, when an app is selected on the homescreen, use the controller buttons (e.g., X to start or resume, triangle to bring up a submenu of options, etc.) to replace the LiveArea functions.
+Also, use an animated icon to signify suspended games and apps, like the PS4 does.
 I incorporated these features into my [homescreen proof of concept](index.html).

 ## Other Unsolicited Additions (And Subtractions)